-For international students, a NACES evaluation is recommended.
+For international students, a NACES or WES evaluation is recommended.
 Transcripts which do not come from an evaluation agency must be translated internally, a process which adds approximately 4 weeks to the processing time.
 Students submitting transcripts directly from their home institution should do so six weeks prior to the application deadline to ensure sufficient time for consideration.
 Additional international application information can be found at www.temple.edu/grad/admissions/international.htm.

 Test scores, if required, should be submitted directly to Temple University before the program deadline by the testing agency and must have been completed in the last 5 years.
 We cannot accept paper copies of tests.
 This includes the GRE, MAT, TOEFL and IELTS.

 Architecture, Art History, and City and Regional Planning applicants must submit their GRE test scores.
 Art Education applicants may choose to either submit their GRE or MAT test scores.
 MFA applicants are not required to submit GRE or MAT scores.
 Landscape Architecture, GRE/GMAT: Required.
 A waiver of this requirement may be requested.

 More information about the academic materials can be found on the Temple Graduate School's website: http://www.temple.edu/grad/admissions/howtoapply.htm

 Step Three – Tyler School of Art Materials

 All additional materials MUST be submitted though the Temple application Supplemental Items section (with the expection of the portfolio):